-Contemplating buying a new home in San Jose?
+Buying or selling a home in San Jose?

-There are plenty of things you should contemplate prior to commencing your home search.
-It's likely that you'll want to create an index of items you need to have, get a feeling for what school districts and neighborhoods you want to live in, and start working on your budget.
-A good guideline to adhere to is that your mortgage payment should be less than 30 percent of your net monthly income.
+There are many things you'll want to do before you search for a home.
+It's likely that you'll want to put together a list of items you need, get a feeling for what school districts and neighborhoods you want to live in, and start working on your budget.
+Ensuring your mortgage payment is less than or around a third of your net monthly income is a good guideline to follow.

-I can also assist you with getting started on your loan.
-I work with some of the finest mortgage professionals in San Jose, so you can rest assured that you're in great hands.
-They will assist you with figuring out which type of loan is best for you and help you get qualified.
+In addition, I'll assist you in getting started on your loan.
+Morgan Real Estate & Financial, Inc. partners with some of the finest mortgage professionals in San Jose, so you can rest assured that you're in great hands.
+They'll help you choose which kind of loan is best for you, as well as help you get qualified.

-After we meet for the first time, I'll begin searching for homes on the market that are great for you.
-I'll preview many of the homes and reject the bad ones, and then we'll book appointments to view the houses whenever it's convenient for you.
+After we meet, I'll start finding available houses on the market that best suit you.
+I'll get a sneak peek of most of the houses and exclude the duds, and then we'll book appointments to tour the houses whenever it's most convenient for you.

-As we view homes, I'll point out positive features and negative ones.
-I'll even ask you to tell us about things you like and don't like.
-As a rule, buyers amend their list of must-haves as we tour houses and some features become far more essential than others.
-If that's the case, I'll look through the listings once again and narrow it down to the home you've been dreaming about.
+As we view houses, I'll point out good features, as well as negative ones.
+I'll also ask you to point out what things you like and dislike.
+It's widely common for buyers to update their must-have list as we view houses and some features become more necessary than others.
+If that's the case, I'll look through all the listings once again and trim it down to the house of your dreams.

-My understanding of the San Jose home market is a crucial factor in your home search.
-I'm informed of all the school districts and neighborhoods, and I'll let you know what areas are "hot" and require prompt action and the ones that are "cool" and allow for more analysis.
+My understanding of the San Jose market is a crucial element in your house search.
+I am informed of all the school districts and neighborhoods, and I can communicate some districts are "hot" and demand prompt action and others that are "cold" and allow for cautiousness.

-When we view houses, I'll make sure to communicate if the list price has room for negotiation or if I believe the home is "priced to sell."
-When working with an agent, trust your instincts and be sure to ask plenty of questions.
-Any REALTOR will tell you they understand the home market.
-If things don't add up, just call me at 4083208080 or e-mail me at , and I'd be glad to answer any questions you may have.
-My understanding of the market will help you stay a step above the rest through the entire process.
+As we tour houses, I'll be sure to tell you when the list price has room for bargaining and also when I believe the home is "priced to sell."
+Be careful and be sure to ask plenty of questions, as any REALTOR will convince you they understand the housing market.
+If it seems like they don't know everything, contact me at 4083208080 or e-mail me at , and I'd be happy to answer any questions you have.
+My understanding of the market will keep you a step ahead throughout the entire process.

-I'm positive we'll find your dream house in San Jose.
-When we do, I'll carefully develop your real estate purchase offer.
-The offer will be tailored to suit your needs and the home, including several contingencies.
-A few examples are obtaining financing, carrying out the home inspection, and a clean title.
+I'm positive we'll find the home of your dreams in the San Jose area.
+When we do, I'll thoroughly create your purchase offer.
+The offer will be made to suit your needs and the home.
+We'll include many contingencies, such as getting financing, finishing the inspection, and a clean title.

-Upon sending in your offer, you'll want to submit "earnest money."
-This is a cash deposit given to the seller to secure the offer to buy the property and is often applied to the closing costs.
-If the offer is accepted by the seller, we should close within 30 to 60 days afterward.
-This allows sufficient time for your mortgage financing.
+When we turn in your purchase offer, most likely you'll need to present "earnest money."
+This is a cash deposit given to the seller to secure an offer to buy the property.
+The amount is most often put towards the closing costs.
+If the seller accepts the offer, we should close on the home within 30 to 60 days after.
+This allows necessary time for your mortgage financing.

 Step 6 – Negotiate the deal

-Most deals aren't closed on the initial offer, and it's pretty common to receive a counter offer.
-Don't let it alarm you.
-We'll figure out whether or not to accept the counter offer, present our own counter offer, or refuse the seller's offer and move on.
+Most deals aren't closed on the first offer, and it's pretty common to receive a counter offer.
+Don't let it intimidate you.
+We'll consider whether or not to consent to the counter offer, propose our own counter offer, or refuse the seller's offer and go on.

-Market circumstances will play a part in how aggressively we negotiate the deal.
-In addition, we'll work within your budget.
-And at the end of the day, we'll formulate a deal that is best for you.
+Market circumstances determine how aggressively we negotiate the deal.
+We'll also work within your financing budget.
+And at the end of the day, we'll create a contract that is best for you.

-Once the contract is finished, you'll start working with your mortgage lender to close the loan.
-If you're pre-approved, this won't take very long at all.
-But you need to stay in close contact with your mortgage lender.
-And I'll look after all the property information your mortgage lender will need to close the loan.
+Once the deal is finalized, you'll begin working with your mortgage lender to close the loan.
+It shouldn't take much time at all if you've been pre-approved, but you'll want to keep in close contact with your mortgage lender.
+And I'll deal with all the property information your mortgage lender will need to close the loan.

 Step 8 – Close the deal

-Your lender will supply you with a Loan Estimate (LE) of your closing costs within three days of getting your loan application.
-You'll get a Loan Estimate (LE) of your closing costs from your mortgage lender within three days of taking your loan application.
-This estimate is formed from the loan amount, and RESPA requirements require that it has to include all closing costs and fall within a close range of accuracy.
-I'll review the estimate and let you know if everything looks okay.
+Your mortgage lender will provide you with a Loan Estimate (LE) of your closing costs within three days of accepting your loan application.
+You'll get a Loan Estimate (LE) outlining closing costs from your mortgage lender within three days of getting your application.
+This estimate depends on the loan amount.
+RESPA requirements order that it has to involve all closing costs and fall within a precise range of accuracy, and I'll review the estimate and let you know if it all looks adequate.

-Then we'll close on your home.
-This will likely happen at a title company or escrow office and will most likely be a smooth and pleasant occasion.
+Then it's time to close on your house.
+This will most often take place at a title company or escrow office and will most often be a smooth and easygoing event.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new house.
+Now you can move into your new home.
 Enjoy it.
-And if you need anything or have any questions, simply contact me at 4083208080 or e-mail me at .
+And if you have any questions, be sure to contact me at 4083208080 or e-mail me at .

 Looking to Buy?